andreww/fox/DoX/FoX_wxml.md

 * `xml_Close`
 **xf**: *xmlf_t*: XML File handle
+(**empty**): Can the file be empty? *default: .false.*

 Close an opened XML file, closing all still-opened tags so that it is well-formed.

+In the normal run of event, trying to close an XML file with no root element will cause an error, since this is not well-formed.
+However, an doptional argument, **empty** is provided in case it is desirable to close files which may be empty.
+In this case, a warning will still be emitted, but no fatal error generated.

 * `xml_NewElement`
 **name**: *string*: